-The extent to which shade from the Project would affect adjacent light-sensitive use properties.
+The duration of shade from the Project that would affect adjacent light-sensitive use properties.

-Based on these questions within the CEQA Thresholds Guide and the absence of state and local regulations to establish a specific significance threshold for this Study, the following parameters are utilized as the basis of or more than four hours between the hours of 9:00 AM and 5:00 PM Pacific Daylight Time between March 19th and September 22nd.
+Based on these questions within the CEQA Thresholds Guide and the absence of state regulations to establish a specific significance threshold for this Study, the following parameters are utilized as the basis of the evaluation.
+Specifically, the Project would have a significant shade impact on a nearby residential properties if:

-Project building mass creates shadow conditions for more than three hours between the hours of 9:00 AM and 3:00 PM Pacific Standard Time from October 21st to February 21st.
+The Project creates shadow conditions for more than 3 hours between the hours of 9:00 AM and 3:00 PM Pacific Standard Time from October 21st to February 21st.